Accessible travel information

 Customers with disabilities are permitted to bring their service animals into all MTA transit facilities.
 The animals must be securely leashed for the safety of all customers.
 A service animal is defined as an animal (usually, but not always, a dog) trained to aid or guide and accompany a person with a mental or physical disability.

 Although customers are not required to carry identification for their service animals, New York City Transit, through its Office of ADA Compliance, issues a service animal voluntary identification (ID) card that customers may obtain and carry for convenience.
 A customer may, on a voluntary basis, present this ID card to a Transit employee or a police officer.
+(Due to COVID-19 – Until further notice, please send in applications for timely processing via electronic copy to the email on the last page of the application.)
+Click here for the voluntary application.

 Subway and bus travel training